 Thousands of players anted up on a daily basis in July, helping achieve new heights in terms of traffic and revenue.
 Although activity returned to normal after the series, we’re all hoping the upswing will raise the baseline and make Nevada poker online stronger than ever.

 What are the best Nevada poker sites?
 Well, from our extensive online poker reviews and industry insights, we’ve identified all the top operators.
 The list below features sites that not only caught our eye in terms of quality but also innovations.
-For example, WSOP.com is a Nevada site that shares its players with sister sites in Delaware and New Jersey.
+For example, WSOP.com is a Nevada poker site that shares its players with sister sites in Delaware and New Jersey.

 As reviewers, we not only look for what an operator does well, but what they do differently.
 If a site offers something others don’t, we rate it highly.
 Of course, they also need to make the grade when it comes to fundamentals like unique poker games, promotions, software, and security.
 However, if they can also offer something a little unique, we love it.

-Going live in 2013 and backed by the internationally renowned 888Poker, WSOP.com is part of Caesars Entertainment’s online empire.
+Going live in 2013 and backed by the internationally renowned 888Poker, WSOP.com is part of Caesars Interactive Entertainment’s online empire.
 Anyone in poker will know their status within the industry.
 Winning a bracelet at its annual summer series is the goal of every tournament player in the world.
-When this site entered the mix, it changed the game in this regard.
+When this site entered the mix with their major online events, it changed the game in this regard.

 Being a licensed poker room in Nevada meant it could offer official WSOP satellites and, over time, online bracelet events.
 Things got even better in 2018 when WSOP.com NV began sharing players with NJ.
 The liquidity sharing pact not only boosted cash game traffic, it provided a boost for the network’s MTT schedule.
 This, in turn, meant players could compete for bracelets online in Nevada and New Jersey.